LucasDelfino92/morrowindsharp/modlist.md

     - **0-Data Files**
     - **1-Glow in the Dahrk Patch**: only if you installed **Glow in the Dahrk** earlier.
 - [**Reclamations In Holamayan**](https://www.nexusmods.com/morrowind/mods/43226) by Aoimevelho: places shrines of the Anticipations/Reclamations and a fresco with Boethiah in the Holamayan Monastery.
-- [**Samarys Ancestral Tomb Expanded**](https://www.nexusmods.com/morrowind/mods/45612) by ATL Team and PikachunoTM: turns Samarys Ancestral Tomb from a simple three-room dungeon into a much larger dungeon with an unmarked quest.
 - [**Seven Graces Shrines Enhanced**](https://www.nexusmods.com/morrowind/mods/46417) by QueenLunara: redesigns the shrines associated with the Seven Graces pilgrimage, making them look more important and like actual pilgrimage sites.
   - Also install the **Seven Graces Shrines Enhanced - No Script Edits** optional file.
   - If you installed **Simple Golden Gold** earlier, also install [**Seven Graces Shrines Enhanced - Simple Golden Gold Patch**](https://www.mediafire.com/file/c62opmbrjgilge6/Seven_Graces_Shrines_Enhanced_-_Simple_Golden_Gold_Patch.zip/file).
 This will patch Seven Graces Shrines Enhanced's new gold piles with a golden texture.